szilvia-csernus/map-it/README.md

 # Deployment

 The project is deployed on AWS.
-For the deployment process, I took the following steps:
+For the deployment process, I took the following (main) steps:

-1. Built the React App with the `npm run build` command.
+1. I built the React App with the `npm run build` command.
 2. Created a bucket for this project (map-it.szilvia-csernus) then uploaded the `build` folder into the newly created bucket.
 3. Enabled this S3 bucket for Static Website Hosting, noted the URL endpoint which had been created.
 4. Set up a new CloudFront Distribution in the European and American regions, I set the origin domain to the S3 bucket URL endpoint.
 I noted the CloudFront distribution domain name.
-5. In AWS Route 53, where I already had a hosted zone (inc. a wildcard SSL certificate for *.szilvia-csernus.co.uk), I created an A record for the sub-domain `map-it`, i.e. map-it.szilvia-csernus.co.uk and set the alias target to the CloudFront distribution domain name.
+5. In AWS Route 53, where I already had a hosted zone (inc. a wildcard SSL certificate for *.szilvia-csernus.co.uk), I created an "A record" for the sub-domain `map-it`, i.e. `map-it.szilvia-csernus.co.uk` and set the alias target to the CloudFront distribution domain name.
 <br><br>

 ## Re-deployment
 To re-deploy the project, the following steps need to be taken:

-1. Build the React app again
+1. Building the React app again
-2. Upload the new build files to the S3 bucket.
+2. Uploading the new build files to the S3 bucket.
-3. Invalidate the CloudFront cache to ensure the new files are served:
+3. Invalidating the CloudFront cache to ensure the new files are served and AWS re-populates the caches.
-4. Replace <distribution-id> with the new CloudFront distribution ID.
 <br><br>

 ## Previous deployment